-In the spirit of Valentine’s Day, I approached this post by combing through some of my recent Cozumel diving pictures with an eye toward love – namely a love of the ocean and an investigation of what animals mate for life.
+In the spirit of Valentine’s Day, this post by combines some Cozumel diving pictures with an eye toward love – namely a love of the ocean and an investigation of what animals mate for life.

 Or I guess you could say I looked for what we as humans might often assume to be loving behavior when scuba diving and observing some cozy couples among the incredible marine life here in the Caribbean.